li-rongzhi/PDF-Extractor/README.md

-# PDFExtractor
+# PDF Extractor

 ### Description:

-The PDF content extractor can extract content from PDF files, with mixed types of content inside, like images, text, and tables.
+This PDF content extractor can extract content from PDF files, with mixed types of content inside, like images, text, and tables.

 After the PDF file going through the pipeline,